 1. Don’t Start Moving Your Stuff to Storage Until You’re Ready

-To prevent a difficult weekend of going back and forth to storage over the course of two days, many people attempt to move out over the course of 2–4 weeks.
+To prevent a difficult weekend of going back and forth to storage over two days, many people attempt to move out over 2–4 weeks.
 But guess what?
-Packing your belongings in a storage facility over the duration of several weeks will become the equivalent of a long, grueling game of Tetris.
+Packing your belongings in a storage facility over several weeks will become the equivalent of a long, grueling game of Tetris.
 No matter how good you are, your storage unit will have pockets of unutilized space if you go this route.

-Avoid this by waiting to pack your unit until you’re absolutely ready.
-This storage hack help you better plan where each box and item of furniture needs to go, and will likely prevent you from having to get an extra unit.
+Avoid this by waiting to pack your unit until you’re ready.
+This storage hack helps you better plan where each box and item of furniture needs to go, and will likely prevent you from having to get an extra unit.

 2. Keep the Books You Know You’re Going to Read

 Don’t get rid of anything you know you’re going to miss, but if you’re just holding on to a book because you think you should read it, let it go.
 How many times have you gone to the library or bookstore instead of picking up what was already on your bookshelf?
 Do yourself a favor and donate those books.
 You won’t miss them, and you’ll be giving them away to people who likely would love to own them.

 3. Keep Only the Clothes You Weothes that most people live comprise only about a week’s worth of a wardrobe—and that’s it.
 They have drawers stuffed with items that rarely see the light of day.
 Keep only the clothes you wear regularly, and free up all that drawer—and storage—space by donating the rest.